AdobeDocs/experience-manager-65.en/help/sites-developing/responsive.md

 ---
 title: Responsive design for web pages
-seo-title: Responsive design for web pages
-description: With responsive design, the same pages can be effectively displayed on multiple devices in multiple orientations
+description: With responsive design, the same pages can be effectively displayed on multiple devices in multiple orientations.
-seo-description: With responsive design, the same pages can be effectively displayed on multiple devices in multiple orientations
 uuid: 3d324557-e7ff-4c82-920f-9b5a906925e8
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES